nahid7474/AD/README.md

 ![image](https://github.com/nahid7474/AD/assets/170605912/0c543eeb-5c7c-4c1f-82d9-b6b6e6a1c5fb)

-Quick explanation of this script: uses a variable called $PASSWORD_FOR_USERS where it stores a common password used for all 10 AD users.
+Quick explanation of this script:
+This script uses a variable called $PASSWORD_FOR_USERS where it stores a common password used for all 10 AD users.
 It then read the contents (10 user names; first and last) of my text file.
 It ensures that each user has a username derived from their first initial and full last name.
 Converts the plain text password into a secure string format suitable for use with Active Directory commands.
 Enables the user account immediately upon creation.
 It then place them in an organizational unit _USERS.
 It goes on a user creation look for each item until it finishes reading names.txt.

 Will now navigate to the directory where the name and scripts live.